jraitt/FinancialLadder/README.md

 ## Usage

-1. Adjust the investment parameters in the sidebar.
+1. Enter the total investment amount in the sidebar.
+2. Manually adjust the percentage allocation for each bond symbol in the sidebar.
+3. Ensure the total allocation sums to 100% (an alert will be displayed otherwise).
-2. View the "Current Bond Fund Information" table.
+4. View the "Current Bond Fund Information" table.
-3. Analyze the "Bond Allocation" and "Allocation by Maturity" charts.
+5. Analyze the "Bond Allocation" and "Allocation by Maturity" charts.
-4. Review the "Detailed Allocation" table and "Bond Ladder Visualization".
+6. Review the "Detailed Allocation" table and "Amount Vs. Maturity" visualization.
-5. Check the "Expected Returns and Considerations" section for estimated income.
+7. Check the "Expected Returns and Considerations" section for estimated income.

 ## Contributing